Peru: Government and politics

 Under its constitution, the president of Peru is both head of state and government and is elected to a five-year term without immediate reelection.
 The president appoints ministers who oversee the 18 ministries of the state, including the prime minister, into the Cabinet.
 The constitution designates minimal authority to the prime minister, who presides over cabinet meetings in which ministers advise the president and acts as a spokesperson on behalf of the executive branch.
 The president is also able to pose questions of confidence to the Congress of Peru, and consequently order the dissolution of congress, done in 1992 by Alberto Fujimori and in 2019 by Martín Vizcarra.

-In the Congress of Peru there are 130 members, from 25 administrative divisions, determined by respective population and elected to five-year terms.
+In the Chamber of Deputies, there are 130 members, from 25 administrative divisions, determined by respective population and elected to five-year terms.
+In the Senate, there are 60 members, elected from a national or regional electoral district.
 Bills are proposed by the executive and legislative powers and become law through a plurality vote in Congress.
 The judiciary is nominally independent, though political intervention into judicial matters has been common throughout history.
 The Congress of Peru can also pass a motion of no confidence, censure ministers, as well as initiate impeachments and convict executives.
 Due to broadly interpreted impeachment wording in the 1993 Constitution of Peru, the legislative branch can impeach the president without cause, effectively making the executive branch subject to Congress.
-In recent history, the legislative body has passed semi-successful impeachment and two successful impeachments; Alberto Fujimori resigned prior to removal in 2000, Pedro Pablo Kuczynski resigned in 2018, Martín Vizcarra was removed from office in 2020 and Pedro Castillo was removed in 2022.
+In recent history, the legislative body has successfully removed multiple presidents; Alberto Fujimori resigned prior to removal in 2000, Pedro Pablo Kuczynski resigned in 2018, Martín Vizcarra was removed from office in 2020, Pedro Castillo was removed in 2022, Dina Boluarte was impeached and removed from office in 2025, and José Jerí was removed in 2026.
 Following a ruling in February 2023 by the Constitutional Court of Peru, whose members are elected by Congress, judicial oversight of the legislative body was also removed by the court, essentially giving Congress absolute control of Peru's government.
+In 2026, Congress returned to a bicameral legislature, replacing the previous unicameral body.
+The V-Dem Democracy Report described Peru undergoing legislative aggrandizement.